Making your church sparkle at Christmas

 Baking many kinds of cookies can be overwhelming.
 Yet, everyone has a favorite and expects it at Christmas.
 Set up a cookie exchange among your congregation and invite the community too.
 Each person brings six dozen (or whatever number you prefer) to the church hall.
 Then the bakers go “cookie shopping” for as many as they brought.
 Perhaps a Sunday school class or the youth group could decorate some paper plates with images of the season to add a festive spirit to the exchange.
 When participants prepare the plates to take them home, feel free to offer some printed information about other church ministries or activities.

 Sponsor a holiday card contest.

-Work quickly to do this in 2009 or plan now for 2010.
 Ask your congregation to design a holiday card.
 Pick winners from several age categories.
 Include a “made by WINNER’s NAME” from “YOUR” United Methodist Church (include your Web site too) on the back.
 Work with a local printer to produce the card.
 Sell the cards to congregation members at cost or include a small markup to be donated to a ministry outreach (mention that on the card too.)